IsraelGebresilasieKimo/IsraelGebresilasieKimo/README.md

 ### Hi there 👋

 I am a Lecturer @ [Arba minch University](https://www.amu.edu.et/).
 Skilled in Python, R, ArcGIS, Lecturing, Climate Change, Ocean-Atmosphere interaction, Tropical Meteorology,Numerical weather prediction and Atmospheric Daynamics.
 Strong education professional with a Master of Science (MSc) in Climate Change and Development.
-I have a strong motivation to learn new methods and do research in Climate Science, Meteorology,micrometeorology, urban CFD, and IAM.
+I have a strong motivation to learn new methods and do research in AI- and satellite-based weather forecasting,Climate Science, Meteorology,micrometeorology, urban CFD, and IAM.

 ## Employment